bmwcarit/Emma/doc/readme.md

       --project PROJECT    Path of directory holding the configuration.The project name will be derived from the the name of this folder.
                            (default: None)
-      --mapfiles MAPFILES  The folder containing the mapfiles that needs to be analyzed. (default: None)
+      --mapfiles MAPFILES  The folder containing the map files that need to be analysed. (default: None)
       --dir DIR            Output folder holding the statistics. (default: None) --subdir SUBDIR      User defined subdirectory name in the --dir folder.
                            (default: None)